-The Diamond City Partnership (DCP) is Wilkes-Barre’s alliance for downtown revitalization, serving as the caretaker of our community’s vision for Downtown Wilkes-Barre.
+The Diamond City Partnership (DCP) is Wilkes-Barre’s nonprofit alliance for downtown revitalization, serving as the caretaker of our community’s vision for Downtown Wilkes-Barre.

 DCP was founded in 2001, when almost 1,000 citizens met in a series of public visioning sessions to craft strategies for a better Downtown.
 Today those strategies are being implemented by DCP, a not-for-profit downtown management organization whose work plan is intended to improve the economic vitality and livability of Downtown Wilkes-Barre.
 DCP also administers the Downtown Wilkes-Barre Business Improvement District (DWBBID), which provides a range of place management services to the properties and businesses of Downtown Wilkes-Barre.
 Since its founding, DCP has realized many accomplishments and goals.

 How We Are Funded

 DCP’s operations are funded primarily through DWBBID assessment revenue and contributions from local non-profit institutions.
 Additional funds are raised through sponsorships and grants for special events.